 \subsection{\underline{Schema}}

-As our proposed taxonomy is subject to extension, and to keep the reporting effort low, we formulate proposed reporting schema as a set of open-ended questions guided by examples in Table \ref{tab:tax}.
+As our proposed taxonomy is subject to extension, and to keep the reporting effort low, we formulate the proposed reporting schema as a set of open-ended questions guided by examples in Table \ref{tab:tax}, in the spirit of short-form data statements by \citet{datastatements}.
 We encourage the reporters to complement it with new categories and phenomena if necessary.
 For each NLP study that uses or creates textual documents or NLP artifacts, we propose to include the following information into the accompanying publication:

-\begin{itemize} \item \textbf{Body}: Does the source, format, dataset, model or tool incorporate or use any information apart from written language, incl. non-linguistic content, decoration and structure? \item \textbf{Context}: Does the source, format, dataset, model or tool incorporate or make use of additional context beyond single document, incl. by linking, adjacency or via group context?
+\begin{itemize} \item \textbf{Body}: Does the source, format, dataset, model or tool incorporate or use any information apart from written language, including non-linguistic content, decoration and structure? \item \textbf{Context}: Does the source, format, dataset, model or tool incorporate or make use of additional context beyond single document, including by linking, adjacency or via group context?
 If yes, what is it and how is it used? \end{itemize}

-In addition, for text document sources and interactive NLP models we propose to document the \textbf{production environment}: How are the documents produced, incl. guidelines, software and hardware used?
+In addition, for text document sources and interactive NLP models we propose to document the \textbf{production environment}: How are the documents produced, including guidelines, software and hardware used?
 Are the documents single-authored or written collaboratively?
 How can these factors influence text body and context?
-Optionally, we invite researchers to reflect upon the implications of their approach to text for \textbf{generality}, \textbf{efficiency}, \textbf{ethics} and \textbf{NLP methodology}.
+Optionally, we invite researchers to reflect upon the implications of their approach to text for \textbf{generality}, \textbf{efficiency}, \textbf{ethics} and \textbf{methodology}.
 Is the newly introduced signal widely used across textual documents?
-Does it introduce computational overhead or help reduce computational cost?
-Can the newly incorporated information lead to bias, privacy risks or promote heuristic behavior?
-How does the selected methodology take the non-linguistic nature of the new information into account?
+Does it add computational overhead or help reduce computational cost?
+Can new information lead to bias, privacy risks or promote heuristic behavior?
+Does the selected methodology take the non-linguistic nature of the new information into account?